brettonw/namespace-include.js/README.md

     require ("namespace-include")
         .include(<name>);

 The method `include` is a helper function for `includeFile` and `includePackage`.
-It provides search capability in search paths (that you specify through `setPath` or `addPath` - the default is the main program starting directory), automatically determines whether `<name>` is a file or a package, so you can leave off the ".js" on your file names (because it just looks cleaner to me).
+It provides search capability in search paths (that you specify through `setPath` or `addPath` - the default is the main program starting directory), and automatically determines whether `<name>` is a file or a package (so you can leave off the ".js" on your file names, because it just looks cleaner to me).

 It _returns_ the `Namespace` object, so you can chain calls: